charlesreid1/java/hash/README.md

 ## Abstract map

 The process of defining the abstract map:
-* Needed to define a map item wrapper class, of course
+* Needed to define a map item wrapper class
 * This is designed to take a K,V key value pair
 * Also need to define four more classes:
 * Two Iterators and two Iterables